IamAyushkumar/GossipSimulator/README.md

 This project is to determine the convergence of Gossip algorithms and Push-Sum Algorithm through a simulator based on actors written in Erlang.

-Input: nodeNumber, topoType and algorithm, Where numNodes is the number of actors involved, topology is one of full, 2D, line, imp3D, and algorithm is one of gossip, push-sum.
+Inputs: Number of Nodes , Topology to be used (which can be of type line, 2D, Imperfect 3D, Full), and algorithm to be used (Gossip or Push Sum).
+Test for fault tolerancy is also supported via inputs Boolean - 'ShouldTestFaultTolerancy' and Number of nodes to kill if fault tolerancy is to be tested.
 Output: Convergence time

-Team members
+Team members (Authors)
-Name	        UFID
+Name	        UFID        emailID
-Akash Kumar	    80024442
+Akash Kumar	    80024442    akashkumar@ufl.edu
-Ayush Kumar
+Ayush Kumar	    54666085    ayushkumar@ufl.edu

 What is working ?
 Following Topologies are supported: